Causal effect on a target population: a sensitivity analysis to handle missing covariates: Impact of a missing key covariate for a linear CATE

-\paragraph{Data-driven approach to determine sensitivity parameter} Note that giving a range for the shift is probably easier, than giving a range of the coefficients.
-We propose an empirical method to have a practical data-driven estimation of $\delta_{mis}$.
-First, learn a linear model of $X_{mis}$ from observed covariates $X_{obs}$ on the observational data, then impute the missing covariate in the trial, and finally obtain $\hat \delta_{mis}$ with a Robinson procedure on the imputed trial data.
-This can give an idea of a possible value for $\delta_{mis}$.
-This method is used in the semi-synthetic simulation (see Section~\ref{sec:STAR}).
+\paragraph{Data-driven approach to determine sensitivity parameter} Note that \modifbis{guessing a good range} for the shift $\Delta_{mis}$ is probably easier than giving a range \modifbis{for} the coefficients $\delta_{mis}$.
+We propose a \modifbis{data-driven} method to \modifbis{estimate} $\delta_{mis}$.
+First, learn a linear model of $X_{mis}$ from observed covariates $X_{obs}$ on the observational data, then impute the missing covariate in the trial, and finally obtain $\hat \delta_{mis}$ with a Robinson procedure on the imputed trial data \citep{robinson1988semiparam, wager2020courses, nie2020quasioracle}. \modifbis{ The Robinson procedure is recalled in Appendix (see Section~\ref{appendix:robinson})} This method is used in the semi-synthetic simulation (see Section~\ref{sec:STAR}).